Laon Laan station

-Laon Laan station (also called Dapitan station) is a railway station located on the South Main Line in the city of Manila, Philippines.
+Laon Laan station (also called Dapitan station) was a railway station located on the South Main Line in the city of Manila, Philippines.

 The station is the third station from Tutuban.

-The station is currently being transferred west of Laon Laan due to the construction of the NLEX Connector Road beside the westbound railtracks, with a steel platform being prepared as its temporary replacement.
+The station was transferred west of Laon Laan due to the construction of the NLEX Connector Road beside the westbound railtracks, with a steel platform being prepared as its temporary replacement.
+On 17 October 2023, the station officially reopened.

+After the permanent closure of the PNR Metro Commuter service on 28 March 2024, Laon Laan station is not expected to be rebuilt for the Clark–Calamba Railway project.

 Nearby landmarks

 Major landmarks near the station include the Dangwa flower market, the University of Santo Tomas and SM City San Lazaro, though it requires a commute to reach those.